wangjunicode/UIForia/docs/_docs/style/index.md

 There aren't any IDE plugins yet, but we created a Rider file type configuration file that gives you at least some syntax highlighting and autocomplete for all the keywords, although, of course, no syntax checking.

-[Download the file here](/assets/UIForiaStyle.xml) and copy it into your Rider's `config/filetypes` directory.
+[Download the file here](/assets/settings.zip) and use Rider's import settings feature via `File > Import Settings`.
 The `.style` extension should be mapped accordingly after a restart.

 ## Create an element style